cinghie/yii2-traits/README.md

     - function active(): Active model state (Set 1)
     - function inactive():  Inactive model state (Set 0)

+### TitleAliasTrait

+Add in your model:

+    - alias: string alias
+    - title: string title
+    - function generateAlias($title): Generate URL alias by title

 ### UserTrait

 Add in your model:

     - user_id: Integer userid of User Model
     - function getUser(): Relation with User Model

+### UserHelperTrait

+Add in your model:

+    - function getRoles(): Return an array with the User's Roles
     - function getUserIdByEmail($email): Get the user_id By user email
+    - function getUsersSelect2(): Return array with all Users (not blocked or not unconfirmed)